julian-klode/lingolang/docs/permissions.md

 * The untyped nil permission, representing the `nil` literal.
 * The wildcard permission, written `_`.
 It is used in permission annotations whenever the default permission for a type should be used.

 The full syntax for these permissions is given in listing \ref{syntax}.
 The base permission does not need to be specified for structured types, if absent, it is considered to be `om`.
+There also are some shortcuts for some common combinations:

+* `m`, for _mutable_, is equivalent to `rwRW`
+* `v`, for _value_, is equivalent to `rW`
+* `l`, for _linear value_, is equivalent to `rRW` and a linear variant of value
+* `n`, for _none_, is equivalent to, well, none bits set
+* `a`, for _any_, is equivalent to all non-exclusive bits set, that is `orwRW`.

-In the rest of the chapter, we will discuss permissions using a set based notation: The set of permissions bits is $B = \{o, r, w, R, W\}$.
+In the rest of the chapter, we will discuss permissions using a set based notation: The set of rights, or permissions bits is $R = \{o, r, w, R, W\}$.
 A base permission
-$b \subset B$ (single lower case character) is a subset of all possible bits.
+$b \subset R$ (single lower case character) is a subset of all possible bits.
 The set $P$ is the set of all possible permissions, and a single upper case character
 $A \subset P$ indicates any member in it.

 ## Assignments